visit-dav/visit/src/doc/dev_manual/UpdatingPlugins.rst

 Updating Plugins
 ================

-When modifying existing plugins, keep in mind that there are certain files that have an automated re-generation process.
+When modifying existing plug-ins, keep in mind that there are certain files that have an automated re-generation process.
 These include *CMakeLists.txt*, *PluginInfo*, and (for Plots and Operators) *Attributes (cpp, python, java)*.
-Being able to regenerate these files aids in future maintenance when the API needs to be changed for all plugins.
+Being able to regenerate these files aids in future maintenance when the API needs to be changed for all plug-ins.

 CMakeLists.txt
 --------------
 Regeneration of CMakeLists.txt is handled by the *xml2cmake* :ref:`XML Tool<XML Tools>`.
-Most changes to CMakeLists.txt can be handled by modifying/adding the necessary tags to the plugin's .xml file.
+Most changes to CMakeLists.txt can be handled by modifying/adding the necessary tags to the plug-in's .xml file.
 Some tags have an optional *components* attribute that specifies for which component the tag applies.
 Multiple components can be specified in a single tag, and must be comma separated.
 If no *components* attribute is specified, the tag will be applied to all components.